 The towering, airy Moonlight Sonata is the ship's main dining room, spanning two decks at the aft end of the ship.
 The room is bright and light in tone and makes ample use of the ship's signature design element, glass.
-In fact, instead of a wine cellar, one end of the dining room is accented with a two-story glass wine tower, replete with tall ladders to reach bottles at the highest levels.
+The two-story glass wine tower is a showstopper.

-Surprisingly for a ship with 2,800-plus passengers, this single restaurant feels spacious and uncrowded.
-There is ample room to navigate between tables, and the room's openness, combined with extensive carpeting on the floors, results in a tolerable noise level.
+Surprisingly for a ship with 2,800 passengers, this single restaurant feels spacious and uncrowded.
+The room's openness, combined with extensive carpeting on the floors, results in a tolerable noise level.

-Nine decks directly above Moonlight Sonata is the Oceanview Cafe, an expansive multi-station buffet for breakfast and lunch and an open-seating casual alternative venue for dinner.
-Outside of regular mealtimes, ice cream, pizza and pasta, sushi, afternoon tea and late night snacks (from 9:30 p.m. to 1 a.m.) are on offer, all without additional charge.
-A juice bar there serves up particularly delicious fresh-squeezed OJ, but it will set you back a few bucks.
+Nine decks directly above Moonlight Sonata is the Oceanview Cafe, an expansive multistation buffet for breakfast, lunch and casual dinner.
+Outside of regular mealtimes, ice cream, pizza, pasta, sushi, afternoon tea and late-night snacks are on offer, all without additional charge.
+A juice bar serves up particularly delicious freshly squeezed O.J., but it will set you back a few bucks.